Department of Salivary Biomarker Studies and Research (DERBS)

 Biomarkers: Biochemistry/Proteomics

-For these projects, several technological approaches focused on the use of clinical samples and high-throughput analysis are available (design and implementation of quantitative and qualitative mass spectrometry methods, protein identification in biological matrices, and ultra-sensitive and multiplex immunoassays).
+For these projects, several technological approaches focused on the use of clinical samples and high-throughput analysis are available (design and implementation of quantitative and qualitative mass spectrometry methods, protein identification in biological matrices, and ultra-sensitive and multiplexed immunoassays).

 The PPC aims to leverage the latest technological advances in proteomics for the discovery, validation, and application of biomarkers in a wide range of human diseases.
 As part of the IBiSA-certified Montpellier Proteome Cluster, its goal is also to provide academic and industrial teams with medical, biological, and technical expertise in clinical proteomics.
 The PPC is ISO 9001:2015 certified.